vcerovski/binfix/README.md

 ### Syntax highlighting

-Provided `binfix.vim` file covers `vim` editor with a syntax-highlighting extension, which is based and dependends on `lisp.vim` that comes bundled with `vim`.
+Provided `binfix.vim` file covers `vim` editor with a syntax-highlighting extension, which is based and depends on `lisp.vim` that comes bundled with `vim`.

-Here are gui and terminal looks:
+Here are GUI and terminal looks:

 ![gui](syntax-gui.png)
 (theme: `solarized`, font: `Inconsolata Medium`)